 Our ambition: to be recognized as the benchmark for safety in our industry

-Because safety is one of our Group's core values, our ambition is applied at all levels.
+Because safety is our Group's core value, our ambition is applied at all levels.
 From occupational safety to process and transportation safety, it concerns our own employees, as well as those of our partners.

 The efforts we have been making for many years now and our cumulative experience have produced positive results.
 For over 10 years, the number of injuries recorded per million hours worked (TRIR) and the number of injuries leading to lost time (LTIR) have continued to decline and we are now ranked on par with the best performing oil and gas majors.

 These results are encouraging, but we want to go even further and be recognized as the benchmark for safety in our industry.
 This is why we've set an ambitious goal of zero fatal accidents.

 Our ambitions and objectives only have meaning if everyone shares them.
 To instill our safety culture, we have prepared a shared set of 12 Golden Rules.
 A product of many different learning experiences, these rules strengthen prevention and safety measures in the workplace.

 To operate in a truly safe environment, everyone must fully embrace these rules and make the related behaviors a natural part of their daily work.
 With this in mind, we focus on three key levers: